 The JAC also provides compliance and financial review of billings for services

-provided by private court-appointed attorneys representing indigent citizens and associated due process vendors.
+provided by private court-appointed attorneys representing indigent persons and associated due process vendors.

 The Commission is comprised of two State Attorneys, appointed by the President of the Florida Prosecuting